UCNProf/bookmarklets/_bookmarklets/create-email.md

   })();
 ---

-This bookmarklet can be used for the site [UCN Student Management Portal](https://ucnstudents.ondni.com) to create an email in MS Office 365.
+This bookmarklet can be used for the site [UCN Student Management Portal](https://ucnstudents.ondni.com) to create an email in MS Office 365 to the selected students.